-We recently met a couple who put us on to a new idea to stretch our travel budget: house-sitting.
-The basic idea is that you agree to watch someones’ pet (insert: Cobra, horse, dog, Macaw, cat, rabbit, Iguana, other?) in exchange for lodging in their (insert: fabulous, country, modern, estate, oceanfront, cottage, castle) home whilst they sip umbrella drinks somewhere exotic and wonderful.
+We recently met a couple who put us on to a new idea to stretch our travel budget: housesitting.
+The basic idea is that you agree to watch someones’ pet (insert: cobra, horse, dog, macaw, cat, rabbit, Iguana, etc.) in exchange for lodging in their (insert: fabulous, country, modern, estate, oceanfront, cottage, castle) home whilst they sip umbrella drinks somewhere exotic and wonderful.
 Portugal comes to mind.

 It has been 4 days since we arrived at our first assignment.
 Does anyone remember the 60s American sitcom, Green Acres, starring Eddie Arnold and ZsaZsa Gabor?
 Well, this is it.
 Green Acres: England Edition.
 It is certainly not Downton Abbey.
 Oh my!
 The house is a certifiable shambles torn apart for construction long ago and never reassembled.
 There is one semi-functional bathroom which has no sink.
 (Yes, I said NO sink.
 That’s not me being unreasonable to expect a bathroom sink, is it?)
 There is a bathtub but the shower hangs its head like a defeated contractor and refuses to work.
 Carpet and tile surrendered long ago to raw concrete.
 Boxes of stuff, piles of tools, and heaps of construction materials lie dead wherever they fell.
 Spiders fall into the teacups like commandos on a raid.
 Some electrical outlets dangle from wires, alive, but barely.
 Sigh.
 My pretty little daydream of three weeks as mistress of Downton Abbey has died.